 At the time, Apple said we should expect AirPower to launch in 2018.
-But towards the end of the year the company removed all mention of the product from its website, and fans began to fear it might never see the light of day.
-Until now...
+But towards the end of that year the company removed all mention of the product from its website, and fans began to fear it might never see the light of day - until now.
+Apple's 25 Mar press event is hotly tipped to see the launch of AirPower at long last.

 In this article we round up the rumours about AirPower's release date, price, specs and features.
-We also assess the reasons why the AirPower has been delayed, and what those difficulties might mean for the final design of Apple's wireless charger - for example, one report claims the AirPower will be much thicker than Apple's prototype was.
+We also assess the reasons why the AirPower has been delayed, and what those difficulties might mean for the final design.

 For those who are interested in alternatives that are available right now, however, we've rounded up the best wireless iPhone chargers.